 A few weeks ago Lacie introduced a number of new portable storage solutions including the Rugged SSD, the Rugged SSD Pro, and Rugged BOSS SSD Drives.
-This review will focus on the Rugged SSD and hopefully, we can get to the two other units on future videos.
+This review will focus on the Rugged SSD and hopefully, we can get to the two other units in future videos.

 Both the Rugged SSD and the Rugged SSD Pro use NVME technology to produce ultra-fast transfer speeds.
 The Rugged SSD is officially rated at 950MB/s which is almost twice the speed of our current fastest portable SSD that we tested here earlier this year – the LaCie Portable SSD.
-The Lacie Rugged SSD Pro is even more impressive with an official rated speed of up to 2800MB/s using a Thunderbolt 3 connection (the non-pro version uses USB 3.1 Gen 2 which goes up to 10Gb/s, but not Thunderbolt 3 which maxes at a theoretical limit of 40Gb/s).
+The Lacie Rugged SSD Pro is even more impressive with an officially rated speed of up to 2800MB/s using a Thunderbolt 3 connection (the non-pro version uses USB 3.1 Gen 2 which goes up to 10Gb/s, but not Thunderbolt 3 which maxes at a theoretical limit of 40Gb/s).

 So let’s take a closer look at the design and build of the Rugged SSD.

 The Rugged SSD NVME is very similar to the design of the original rugged series of drives by LaCie with the orange color and rubber cover but there are a number of key differences.
 The most obvious one is the size.
-This drive is small, about 10cm (4″) by 6cm (just over 2″), much smaller than the mechanical rugged drives and even smaller than the Lacie Portable SSD that we have tested.
+This drive is small, about 10cm (4″) by 6cm (just over 2″), much smaller than the mechanical rugged drives, and even smaller than the Lacie Portable SSD that we have tested.

-Unlike some of the older rugged drives, this one has no connected cable and instead it comes with two very short cables in the box – a USB-C to USB-C and a USB-C to USB-A cable.
+Unlike some of the older rugged drives, this one has no connected cable, and instead, it comes with two very short cables in the box – a USB-C to USB-C and a USB-C to USB-A cable.
 We are guessing that these short cables are mainly for laptops but if you are using a desktop-like we do – it is really uncomfortable and you will need to find a longer cable.

 Another small difference is the location of the USB-C connector on the drive which is on the long side rather than the shorter side like in other LACIE drives, we are not sure what made the company change that and it is a bit strange aesthetically, although functionally it doesn’t really matter that much.

-The unit has an IP67 rating for extreme dust and water resistance, 3m drop and two-ton car crush resistance (at least on paper, we didn’t perform any crush tests), as well as Seagate Secure self-encrypting technology for project confidentiality and 5 year limited warranty plus a Rescue Data Recovery Services plan, which is actually really nice.
+The unit has an IP67 rating for extreme dust and water resistance, 3m drop, and two-ton car crush resistance (at least on paper, we didn’t perform any crush tests), as well as Seagate Secure self-encrypting technology for project confidentiality and 5-year limited warranty plus a Rescue Data Recovery Services plan, which is actually really nice.